-When I first wrote about how to add social media icons to the WordPress menu using Font Awesome icons, I didn’t foresee doing a followup for Font Awesome not working.
-The article saw a lot of great feedback, especially with a related video on adding icons to the header or footer.
+When I first wrote a quick guide about how to add social media icons to the WordPress menu using Font Awesome icons, I didn’t foresee doing a followup for Font Awesome not working.

-And that was Jonathan, who shared his Fontawesome issue in the video comments.
+And that somebody was Jonathan, who shared his Fontawesome issue in the video comments.

-Curious, I set about researching this and immediately saw a ridiculous amount of relevant results.
+Curious, I set about researching this and immediately saw a ton of relevant results.

-Some people report font awesome showing blank squares and others don’t see the icons at all.
+Some people report font awesome showing blank squares.
+Others don’t see the icons at all.

 A quick scan down the first page reveals some of the most common issues, which include: